Level 3 Background Check Is NOT Federal (Sanctions & FACIS Explained)

 Many employment options will not quite reach the need for a level 3 background check and will only require level 1 or 2 checks.
 This is especially common with entry-level positions or jobs that don’t deal with certain groups or sensitive information.

-A level 1 background check will vary slightly based on the company conducting the check but will often only include identity verification, and address verification in addition to a name-based, local criminal history search.
+A basic background investigation service will vary slightly based on the company conducting the check but will often only include identity verification, and address verification in addition to a name-based, local criminal history search.
 This means that criminal history information from out of state will not show up.

-A level 2 background check will often include everything mentioned in a level 1 check as well as a national criminal history check and a check of sex offender registries.
+A moderate background investigation service will often include everything mentioned in a level 1 check as well as a national criminal history check and a check of sex offender registries.
 In this case, criminal history information from all over the county will be included.
 However, federal criminal history information will often be omitted from this level of search.
 This is mainly due to the fact that federal criminal history databases cost more to search and are often unnecessary due to the rarity of federal crimes compared to state criminal offenses.

 A FACIS level 3 background check does have more official and specific distinctions.
 The FACIS (Fraud Abuse Control Information System) is a national database that is specific to healthcare workers in the United States.